George Brecht: John Cage and the New School for Social Research

 Brecht studied with John Cage between 1958 and 1959, during which time he invented, and then refined, the Event Score which would become a central feature of Fluxus.
 Typically, Event Scores are simple instructions to complete everyday tasks which can be performed publicly, privately, or negatively (i.e., deciding not to perform them at all).
-These ideas would be taken up and expanded upon up by La Monte Young, Yoko Ono and many other avant-garde artists who passed through these classes.
+These ideas would be taken up and expanded upon by La Monte Young, Yoko Ono and many other avant-garde artists who passed through these classes.

 The two had originally met in 1957 when Brecht heard that Cage was planning to hunt mushrooms in the New Jersey area; he rang him up and invited him to 'stop by and say hello'.
 Cage accepted, and returned the invitation; it was whilst Brecht, Kaprow and their families were visiting his house in Stony Point on the Hudson, that Cage invited them to attend his classes in New York.
 Ironically, musicians found the course far harder than the visual artists who had enrolled;

 "Cage... was very keenly a philosophical mind, not just an artist's mind; his sense of aesthetics was secondary and thought was primary.
 He impressed me immediately.
 So I thought, well, who cares if he's a musician and I'm a painter.
 This is unimportant.
 It's the mind that transcends any medium.....